lukehandley/KPFautoscheduler/README.md

 #### Computing Requirement
 * Gurobi Python API (gurobipy)
-  * Obtain a license for the ILP Solver https://www.gurobi.com/solutions/licensing/
+  * Obtain a license (trial or academic will both work) for the ILP Solver https://www.gurobi.com/solutions/licensing/
-    * There are both free trial licenses and free academic licenses
   * You can learn more about Gurobi here https://www.gurobi.com/documentation/quickstart.html

-## Installation
-Since the scheduer is not yet packaged, clone the git repository and open the file single_night_optimizer.py
+Since the scheduler is not yet packaged, clone the git repository and ispect the file single_night_optimizer.py

-Here you can adjust your data directories, but they are linked to appropriate example files included in the repo by default.
-To make your first schedule, just run the file through command line
+Here you can adjust your data directories, but the filepaths to example files are included in the repo by default.
+To make your first schedule, just run the file through the command line:
 ```
 python single_night_optimizer.py
 ```